 3.3.
 Characterization of the yeast and LAB populations

 Molecular studies (data not shown) carried out on the yeasts and LAB populations from the different treatments indicated that the biodiversity of the microbial populations in the fermentation brines at the final sampling was very limited.
 The only yeast species found in all treatments was Pichia galeiformis; however, in runs 7 (50:40:10), 11 (40:30:30) and 13 (70:0:30), it was also found Candida tropicalis with frequencies of 20, 50 and 50%, respectively, while the presence of Wickerhamomyces anomalus was detected in runs 2 (50:10:40), 3 (40:30:30) and 12 (40:0:60), with frequencies of 30, 50 and 50%, respectively.
 This behavior of Manzanilla was similar to that already reported for Gordal in which P. galeiformis was the most abundant species, in combination with W. anomalus and Candida boidinii in some runs (Bautista Gallego et al., 2011).
-With respect to LAB, only the specie L. pentosus was present at the end of the fermentation process.
+With respect to LAB, only the species L. pentosus was present at the end of the fermentation process.

 3.4.
 Multivariate analysis of Enterobacteriaceae, LAB and yeast growth

 It was also considered of interest the simultaneous analysis of all microbial growth varaibles simultaneously to disclose possible relationships among them.
 There was a strong negative correlation (-0.729) between yeast and LAB maximun populations, indicating a competition between them during fermentation and a close relationship among all Enterobacteriaceae parameters.
 However, the overall relationships may be better displayed by the projection of variables and cases on the two first PCs (Figure 6).
-Factor 1 was mainly related to the Enterobacteriaceae parameters (positively with time to and negatively with the rest) and can be generically called “Enterobacteriaceae” (Figure 6, upper panel).
-The Factor 2 was related to LAB (negatively) and yeast (positively) populations, as correspond to their inverse relationship, and yeast time to detection (Figure 6, upper panel). east and LAB areas are not .
+Factor 1 was mainly related to the Enterobacteriaceae parameters (positively with time to sprang and negatively with the rest) and can be generically called “Enterobacteriaceae” (Figure 6, upper panel).
+The Factor 2 was related to LAB (negatively) and yeast (positively) populations, as correspond to their inverse relationship, and yeast time to detection (Figure 6, upper panel).
+Interestly, yeast and LAB areas are not related to their respective maximum populations (angle close to 90 ).
 Then, the multivariate analysis has been useful to establish an overall relationship among the main growing characteristics of the diverse microbial populations.

 The projection of cases on the first two Factors showed that some cases (13, characterized by their high yeast population and long time to detection; and 4, absense of Enterobacteriaceae growth) had singular behaviors (Figure 6, lower panel) while most of the rest had average scores and were gouped around the origin.
 However, runs 6 (60,20,20), 2 (50, 10, 40) and, mainly, 5 (80.
-10, 10) had high LAB maximu populations; which means the convenience of the presence of both KCl and CaCl2 to improve LAB imposition during fermentation.
-On the contrary, KCl absence (run 13) may lead to excesive yeast growth while an equilibrate concentration (30 g/L) may prevent Enterobacteriaceae progress, indicating the covenience of the presence of this salt on the initial brines; however, high proportions could not be convinient because may promote mainly in absence of CaCl2 (run 8).
+10, 10) had high LAB maximum populations; which means the convenience of the presence of both KCl and CaCl2 to improve LAB imposition during fermentation.
+On the contrary, KCl absence (run 13) may lead to excessive yeast growth while an equilibrate concentration (30 g/L) may prevent Enterobacteriaceae progress, indicating the convenience of the presence of this salt on the initial brines; however, high proportions of KCl could not be convinient because may promote maximum population and area under growth curve of Enterobacteriaceae, mainly in absence of CaCl2 (run 8).

 4. Conclusions